 In May 2011, the Financial Accounting Standards Board ("FASB") issued a number of amendments in order to align the fair value measurement and disclosure requirements in U.S. Generally Accepted Accounting Principles ("US GAAP") and International Financial Reporting Standards ("IFRS").
 The amendments change the wording used to describe many of the requirements in US GAAP for measuring fair value or disclosing information about fair value measurements.
-Some of the amendments clarify the FASB's intent about the application of existing fair value measurements.
+Some of the amendments clarify the FASB's intent about the application of existing fair value measurement requirements.
 Other amendments modify a particular principle or requirement for measuring fair value or for disclosing fair value measurements.
 The amended guidance will be effective for Nathan's beginning with the first interim or annual reporting period beginning after December 15, 2011; early application is not permitted.
 We do not expect the adoption of these amendments to have a material effect on our consolidated results of operations or financial position.

 In June 2011, the FASB issued guidance covering the presentation of comprehensive income.
 Under this guidance, an entity has the option to present the total of comprehensive income, the components of net income, and components of other comprehensive income ("OCI") either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-Irrespective of the format that is chosen, an entity is required to present each component of net income along with total net income, each component of OCI, along with a total for OCI, and a total for comprehensive income.
-Additionally, entities are required to present on the face of the financial statements reclassification adjustments for items that are reclassified from OCI to net income in the statement(s) where components of OCI are presented.
-The guidance will be effective for Nathan's beginning with the first annual reporting period, and interim periods within that fiscal year, beginning after December 15, 2011 and shall be applied retrospectively, however, early adoption is permitted.
+Irrespective of the format that is chosen, an entity is required to present each component of net income along with total net income, each component of OCI along with a total for OCI, and a total for comprehensive income.
+Entities were also required to present on the face of the financial statements reclassification adjustments for items that are reclassified from OCI to net income in the statement(s) where components of net income and components of OCI are presented.
+However, the implementation of this last requirement was deferred by the FASB in December 2011.
+All other guidance will be effective for Nathan's beginning with the first annual reporting period, and interim periods within that fiscal year, beginning after December 15, 2011 and shall be applied retrospectively, however, early adoption is permitted.
+Nathan's did not elect early adoption of the accounting standard.
 The adoption of this new accounting standard will modify the required disclosures, but is not expected to have a material effect on our consolidated results of operations or financial position.